rlouf/mcx/design_notes/mcx_design.md

 ### Models can call any function in scope

 Which allows to define complex models in a modular way.
-This is valid `mcmx`
+This is valid `mcx`
 code:

 ```python